 Lienchtentein has been dreaming of partaking in Europe’s favourite television show for quite some years.

 The broadcaster was vying to become an EBU member and compete in the Eurovision Song Contest, but its plans were suddenly halted due to Mr. Peter Kolbel ‘s (1 FLT TV director) untimely demise last year.
 Mr. Kolbel was working earnestly in order to bring the landlocked country to the Eurovision Song Contest.

 The Liechtensteiner broadcaster is not a member of the EBU, thus it is not eligible to participate in the contest currently.
 Therefore it has to first become a full EBU Member in order to partake in the competition.

-The 2020 Eurovision is schuduled to be held on 12, 14 and 16 May at Rotterdam Ahoy in Rotterdam, the Netherlands with 41 countries set to compete in the competition.
+The 2020 Eurovision Song Contest was set to be held on 12, 14 and 16 May at the Rotterdam Ahoy in Rotterdam, the Netherlands, but was cancelled due the COVID 19 global pandemic.

 The 2021 Eurovision Song Contest is expected to be held in Rotterdam next year.
 More details are set to be revealed in due course.